danlentz/printv/README.md

 The extended features implemented (in addition to making PRINTV available independently of the massive GBBopen project) include:

+* Thread Safety
 * Tracing lexical variable assignments in LET and LET* forms
 * Tracing conditional evaluations inside COND forms
+* Support a variety of output destinations, including to files and to arbitrary user-defined streams.
 * Character-macro to support DWIM *'PRINTV the following form'* reader extension instead of unsightly, cumbersome, and error-prone nesting of (PRINTV ...) s-expression structure that becomes increasingly problematic